HealthInformaticsUT/CohortContrast/README.md

 1. **Credentials**: Make sure you can create a connection to your OHDS CDM instance using CDMConnector package.

 2. **Create target and control tables**
-    - Use functions `cohortFromCohortTable`, `cohortFromDataTable` or `cohortFromCSV` for indicating your target and control cohort tables.
+    - Use functions `cohortFromCohortTable`, `cohortFromDataTable`, `cohortFromJSON` or `cohortFromCSV` for indicating your target and control cohort tables.
     - You can use `createControlCohortInverse` or `cohortFromCohortTable` for generating control tables.
     - Finally use `createCohortContrastCdm` to prepare your cdm object for the analysis.